Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Additional Results

 \subsection{Multitask Learning on MNIST}

 We consider MNIST broken into three tasks, each consisting of a different and disjoint subset of classes.
 We use a logistic regression model in two settings: one imbalanced set where number of classes per tasks vary and a balanced set.
-Results are shown in~\cref{fig:MNISTTasks} and~\cref{fig:MNISTBalancedTasks}, respectively.
 In both cases we compare isotropic Gaussian (Simple Merging), full Gaussian (Hessian-Weighted), and mixture-of-Gaussian (Mixture-Weighted) posteriors.
 To compute the posterior approximations and surrogate functions, we use VON~\citep{khan2023bayesian} and for mixture-of-Gaussians the joint learning algorithm from~\citet{lin2019fast}, both with full Hessian.
 For Hessian-Weighted merging we use~\Cref{eq:aggregate_gauss} for all $\valpha$, for the mixture-of-Gaussians we use the EM algorithm outlined in~\Cref{eq:em}.

-We find that better posterior approximations generally give better models but, more importantly, also more closely match the shape of the joint training solution.
-Simple \revision{Merging} would only show very few weightings as good but in fact there is a large region with good weights which is better shown by better posterior approximations.
-Notably, the mixture-based approach following~\cref{eq:em} also picks up the skew to the left shown in the joint solution for imbalanced tasks.

-For the balanced setting there is no skew and the better combinations seem to concentrate around the center of the simplex, which we see in Figure~\Cref{fig:MNISTBalancedTasks} is captured by all methods, however the more complex posterior approximation allows Hessian-Weighting and Mixture-Weighting to show that multiple combinations even beyond the center are also interesting which Simple Merging fails to convey.
+While~\cref{fig:mnistbalanced} and~\cref{fig:mnistimbalanced} show a comparison of Pareto fronts,~\cref{fig:mnistfull} shows the full trade-off also for points that are dominated by others from the same method and are off the Pareto front.
+In both cases we find that more expressive posteriors yield better results.
+Especially when looking at the full shape one notices quickly that better posteriors cover broader regions with good performance.
+For the balanced setting there is no skew and the better combinations seem to concentrate around the center of the simplex, which we see in Figure~\Cref{fig:mnistfullbalanced} is captured by all methods, however the more complex posterior approximation allows Hessian-Weighting and Mixture-Weighting to show that multiple combinations even beyond the center are also interesting which Simple Merging fails to convey.